laxman-rathod/Queue-data-structure-Java/README.md

 3. **Performance Variability**: The performance of a queue can vary depending on the specific implementation used.
 For example, a priority queue can have different performance characteristics compared to a simple linked list-based queue.

-# Operations on the queue data structure:
+# Operations on a queue:

 Enqueue (Push): This operation is used to add an element to the back of the queue.
 It's also called "push" in some contexts.